shirangi/decline_curves_2pointOooh/README.md

 # Decline Curves 2.Oooh

+A PyTorch application for next-generation decline curve modelling.

 - Conventional decline curve models cannot account for changing conditions
 - Recurrent neural networks (RNN) process temporal data
 - Temporal data may be used to represent changes in conditions during a well’s lifetime